- Students enrolled in the final two years of secondary school (Canadian Grade 11, 12), Gap year or first year university.

 What do we do while in port?

 - Land practica activities are scheduled for the students.
-These activities can include community service projects, museum tours, cultural events, hiking trips, homestays, camping trips, surfing, snorkeling, etc.
+These activities can include community service projects, museum tours, cultural events, hiking trips, homestays, camping trips, surfing, snorkelling, etc.

 - All land practica activities are included in our programme fees.